JoshAnaba/Flylo-Landing-Page/README.md

 **To do this challenge you need a basic understanding of HTML and CSS.**

-here's a link to the completed [challenge](flylo-darktheme-netlify.app)
+here's a link to my completed [challenge](flylo-darktheme-netlify.app)

 **Have fun building!** 🚀